Fredrik Hellem Schjesvold

 Oslo University Hospital

-Symptoms derive from the localization of myeloma cells in bone marrow and the effect of the M-component (paraprotein).
+Symptoms and findings are caused by the localization of myeloma cells in bone marrow and the effect of the M-component (paraprotein).

 - Anemia, more rarely leukopenia and thrombocytopenia